 The very first thing that you must know when you take your first steps on this journey is that homeschooling is 100% legal in every state in the US.
-For those of you in the UK, please click here for information.
 People in other parts of the world will have to investigate the legal situation where they live.
 Do, however, read on, for the general principles remain the same wherever you are.

 There are homeschoolers in every state of this country and, although laws vary enormously from one state to the next, it is possible for homeschoolers to create the kind of homeschool they want and still be within the law.
 However, one must be proactive: one must know the laws, and if the laws are restrictive, one needs to know how to creatively work within them.

 For instance, in Minnesota, homeschooled children, like public school children, are required to be tested by a licenced teacher in certain grades.
 If you contacted the principal of your local public school, he might just tell you (as has happened) that you need to come to the school and have your child administered a written test.
 But if you are well-informed, then you'll find out that a) the test does not have to be written but can be administered verbally; b) that the teacher can come to your home; and c) that there are many homeschoolers in Minnesota who are ex-public school teachers who have kept their licenses current so that they can administer the tests to their fellow homeschoolers.
 So a law which can seem, on the surface, onerous and restrictive can, with a little creative and well-informed thought, be met with minimal disturbance.

 Here is a section from our Second Grade Syllabus on understanding the difference between requirements and recommendations.
 It is vital that you know your state laws well enough to be able to determine whether something is required by law or whether it is merely recommended.